 NCUR does not accept late applications; you will be ineligible to present.

 I've received my notification of acceptance from NCUR - should I immediately register for the conference?

 Yes!
 If you have graduated from KSU within the last semester, you are still eligible to present at NCUR and receive free registration.

 I submitted a poster - can I get that printed for free?

 Yes – we have poster printing capabilities, and all KSU students presenting posters will have access to this poster printer.
-For more information, visit here: http://research.kennesaw.edu/our/students/undergraduate-research-poster-printing.php
+For more information, click here.

 I've never presented my work at a conference - what is the experience like?

 Your faculty mentor can talk to you about academic conferences, and we will also hold informational sessions prior to the event.
 Don't worry; you're going to have a great time, and you will be well prepared for this exciting opportunity.

 All KSU-supported research projects are administered in accordance with established University fiscal procedures and research policies.
 These include all travel regulations, policies relating to the protection of human subjects, and policies related to intellectual property rights.
 All publications and presentations must acknowledge the assistance of Kennesaw State University.